 The Master Chocolatier Program in Italy is an opportunity for hands-on training with Italian master chocolatiers in their chocolate laboratory on the shores of Lake Como.
-But, before getting down to work in the laboratory, we taste and compare the Italians' chocolate gift to the world, gianduja and cremini, in its home of Turin, capital of the Piedmont region.
-We will meet the most important makers and explore their cioccolateria and factories.
+But, before getting down to work in the laboratory, we taste and compare the Italians' chocolate gift to the world, gianduja and cremini, in its home of Turin, the 'Paris' of Italy.
+We will meet the most important Gianduja makers and explore their cioccolateria and factories.

 Next program: April 10 - 16, 2016

 Registration fee (does not include travel to and from Italy):

 Cost for this program has not been confirmed but note that the registration fee in prior years has been approximately 3400 Euros, single occupancy, for your budget planning.

 The Master Chocolatier Program in Italy combines intensive hands-on training in ganache, caramels, cremini, etc. at the ICAM Choco Scuola with travel to Turin to visit important Italian cioccolatieri in their cioccolateria and laboratories.

 Registration will open about 6 months before the program start date.

 Hands-on training at the ICAM Choco Scuola in Lecco on Lake Como, including chocolate factory tour